lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

 .. image:: ../_static/img/tutorial/study_edit_save.png
     :alt: Study edit save button

-After saving, click the name of your study to return to the study detail view:
+After saving, you will be taken to the "Edit Study Design" page, where you can edit the study protocol.
+We'll come back to this page later.
+For now, just click the name of your study in the breadcrumbs at the top to return to the study detail view:

 .. image:: ../_static/img/tutorial/return_to_study_detail.png
     :alt: Link back to study detail view

-You should see your changes reflected, like this:
+You should see the study details for your tutorial study, with your modified name and image, like this:

 .. image:: ../_static/img/tutorial/study_after_save.png
     :alt: Study detail view after changes